 - Recognize the harm done to the community; and

 - Begin to repair the harm done to a community.

 Survivors Know is committed to exploring restorative justice practices in our pursuit to center survivors and generate structural change.
-This is a growing collection of resources and we will add to it as we advance this work among our cohorts, communities and movement space.
+This is a growing collection of resources that we will add to it as we advance this work among Solidarity Circles, workplaces, and our communities.

 Articles & Resources

 - How to Give a Good Apology Part 1

 - How to Give a Good Apology Part 2